exonum/exonum-btc-anchoring/DEPLOY.md

 ### Add funds

-Send to anchoring wallet some btc and save transactions hex.
+Send to anchoring wallet some btc and save raw transaction body hex.
 Wait until transaction got enough confirmations.
 Then replace `funding_tx` variable by saved hex.

-***Note!** If the current anchoring chain becomes unusable you may start a new chain by adding corresponding funding transaction.*
+***Note!** If the current anchoring chain [`becomes unusable`][exonum:anchoring_transfering] you may start a new chain by adding corresponding funding transaction.*

 ### Change list of validators

 ***Important warning!** This procedure changes the `anchoring address`.
-Node needs to wait until the last anchored transaction gets enough confirmations.
+Exonum node needs to wait until the last anchored transaction gets enough confirmations.
 It is caused by impossibility to sign transaction addressed to `old anchoring address` by keys from the `current configuration`.
 If the last anchoring transaction does not catch enough confirmations before anchoring address is changed, the following `transfering transaction` may be lost because of possible bitcoin forks and transaction malleability.
 See this [article][exonum:anchoring_transfering] for details.*

 * Make sure that difference between the activation height (`actual_from`) and current `Exonum` blockchain height is enough for get sufficient confirmations for `latest anchored transaction`.
-Usually enough 6 hours for this, calculate how many blocks will be taken during this time and add this number to the `current_height`.
+Usually 6 hours are enough for this.
+Calculate how many blocks will be taken during this time and add this number to the `current_height`.
-* If necessary [generate][exonum:anchoring_gen_keypair] a new key pair for anchoring.
+* If necessary, [generate][exonum:anchoring_gen_keypair] a new key pair for anchoring.
-* Change list of validators.
+* Change list of validators via editing `validators` array.
 * Initiate the config update procedure.
 * Make sure that config update procedure is not delayed.
 That is, do not delay the voting procedure for the new configuration.
 * Look at the new address of the `anchoring` in the [`exonum-dashboard`][exonum:dashboard] and [set private key for it](#private-key-updating).

-***Note!** If `transfering transaction` has been lost you need to establish a new anchoring chain by a new `funding transaction`.*
+***Note!** If `transfering transaction` has been lost you need establishing a new anchoring chain by a new `funding transaction`.*

 ### Private key updating

-Each node stores a map for the `anchoring address` and its corresponding `private key`.
+Each exonum node stores a map for the `anchoring address` and its corresponding `private key`.
 ```ini
 [anchoring_service.node.private_keys]
 2NCJYWui4LGNZguUw41xBANbcHoKxSVxyzr = "cRf74adxyQzJs7V8fHoyrMDazxzCmKAan63Cfhf9i4KL69zRkdS2"